devops-nights/lambda-gh-pipeline-example/README.md

 # Github actions demo for lambda
-Quick example on creating a simple lamdba CD pipeline
+Quick example on creating a simple lamdba CD pipeline in AWS

 This leverages github actions and sam to do a very simple pipeline.